KZedan/CV/README.md

 # Kareem Zedan

 Software Engineer able to program across the whole stack using TDD.
-Experienced in different coding languages and frameworks.
+Fundamental knowledge in different coding languages and frameworks.
 First-hand experience working in an Agile environment.
-Experience includes pair programming, working in groups and solo work.
+I have done pair programming, worked in groups and worked solo.

-As an ex Drummer and Customer Service specialist, I have a lot more to offer than my problem-solving skills.
-My career started in Sales which included cold calling while touring Europe with my band as a Drummer.
-I then moved on to Customer Service and Retail.
+I am also a Drummer and ex-Customer Service specialist.
+I have been touring with my band while working in Customer Service and Retail.
 I decided to change career to become a programmer and graduated from Makers on 13/09/2019.

- I am seeking a role where I can progress my skills further, preferably in a company that facilitates learning and provides growth opportunities.
+ I am seeking a role where I can learn new technologies and learn more about infastructrue.
+I have a big appetite for learning so a challenging role would be prefered.

 # Projects